52-foot Motor Lifeboat: Design and history

-The Coast Guard bills the 52-foot MLBs as "virtually unsinkable", with self-righting and self-bailing capabilities and the ability to tow vessels as large as 750 LT in 30 ft seas.
+The Coast Guard bills the 52-foot MLBs, officially designated "special purpose craft – heavy weather" (SPC-HWX), as "virtually unsinkable", with self-righting and self-bailing capabilities and the ability to tow vessels as large as 750 LT in 30 ft seas.
 In comparison, the next-largest 47' MLB has a towing capacity of 150 LT.
 To increase their endurance and capabilities, the 52' MLB is equipped with a complete galley and a fire/salvage pump with 250 gal/min capacity.

 On October 1, 2020, the fleet was placed on restricted status due to maintenance and safety concerns.
-In November 2021, all 4 boats were towed to Coast Guard Station Cape Disappointment and laid-up pending a decision on their future disposition.
+By that time, the 52-ft MLBs, each more than 60 years old, relied on custom built parts to stay operational.
+In November 2021, all four boats were towed to Coast Guard Station Cape Disappointment and laid-up pending a decision on their future disposition.
+Their rescue duties were assumed by the smaller, newer 47-foot motor lifeboats.

+In December 2024, the Coast Guard released a Request for Proposal for the design and production of up to six "special purpose craft – heavy weather generation II" (SPC-HWX II) to replace the four 52-foot MLBs, and began planning for their retirement and decommissioning due to the difficulty of maintenance.

 Vessels

 The 52' MLBs are the only vessels of the Coast Guard less than 65 ft in length to receive names, keeping with the tradition established by their wooden predecessors.